msgpack/msgpack-javascript/README.md

 It is alike to `decodeAsync()`, but only accepts an array of items as the input `stream`, and emits the decoded item one by one.

-It throws errors when the input is not an array.
+It throws errors when the input is not an array-family.

 ### `decodeStream(stream: AsyncIterable<ArrayLike<number>> | ReadableStream<ArrayLike<number>>, options?: DecodeAsyncOptions): AsyncIterable<unknown>`

-It is like to `decodeAsync()` and `decodeArrayStream()`, but the input `stream` consists of independent MessagePack items.
+It is alike to `decodeAsync()` and `decodeArrayStream()`, but the input `stream` consists of independent MessagePack items.

 In other words, it decodes an unlimited stream and emits an item one by one.